 Please call me at 800-388-8781 to learn more about our custom designed, individual cruises and the accompanied cruises I will host in 2020.

 Financial Source Information John Diczok, BA, MBA – Fordham University, Financial Planning – Oglethorpe University, FINRA Licenses Series 7, 9, 10, 24, 31, 63, 65; Georgia Insurance license, IRS and NYS Tax Certifications

-When you take a custom designed cruise with Cruise for your Charity; I will make a donation, in your name, to your favorite charity.
+When you take a custom designed cruise with Cruise for your Charity; we will make a donation, in your name, to your favorite charity.
 You will get the tax deduction for this charitable gift.